 At the Final Hearing, the Debtor testified in relevant part as follows.
-The Debtor purchased the his own name and held title in that fashion until the 1984 Transfer.
+The Debtor purchased the Stonington Residence in May or June of 1983.
+He was not married at the time and took title solely in his own name and held title in that fashion until the 1984 Transfer.
 (11/14/05 Transcript at 5-6.)
 He made the 1984 Transfer because (among other reasons)